Categories

 Colon Cancer Screening Options

-When advising patients at Digital Nomad Health, we determine the risks and benefits and how motivated patients are regarding screening.
+When advising patients at Digital Nomad Health, we determine the risks and benefits and assess their motivation regarding screening.

 Stool Testing